igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 ({{lossbit}}), except it counts packets delivered by the network with CE markings, according to the ECN-Echo feedback from the receiver.

-This ECN-Echo signaling is similar to ECN signaling in {{?RFC7713}}.
+This ECN-Echo signaling is similar to ECN signaling in {{ConEx}}.
+ECN-Echo mechanism in QUIC provides the number of packets received with CE marks.
+For protocols like TCP, the method described in {{ConEx-TCP}} can be employed.
+As stated in {{ConEx-TCP}}, such feedback can be further improved using a method described in {{ACCURATE}}.

-# Using E Bit for Passive ECN-Reported Congestion Measurement {#ech-usage}
+## Using E Bit for Passive ECN-Reported Congestion Measurement {#ech-usage}

 A network observer can count packets with CE codepoint and determine the upstream CE-marking rate directly.